"...good writing is about telling the truth." ~Anne Lamott

 Sometimes it's in my childhood bedroom where I've hung my prayer flags, a small chime, and other "me" things I brought with me from San Antonio.

 I loved the creative space I had there - the big windows I looked out of each day to see cardinals and squirrels and tree branches growing over the neighbor's roof.
 I had my bookcases filled with books and trinket fairies, a typewriter from 1920, the Mary Cassatt painting of the little girls on the beach.

 Even though I don't really have a creative space of my own right now, I know I will in time.
 It will be made of the South China Sea, blue skies, salty air.
 I will hang my prayer flags there, arrange my crystals, open my computer, and write.

 Until then, I will create here and now, wherever here and now is.
 And it will most likely involve a dog in my lap.

 Where is your creative space?
 What pieces of you have you filled it with?

 Hello!
-I'm Cassandra, an American ex-pat living in the Philippines, writer, beach bum, and book nerd.
+I'm Cassandra, an American ex-pat living in the Philippines, writer, ballerina, and lover of all things magickal.
 I blog about happiness, self-love, and magical dream-life living.